-Online at: mycom.marin.edu;
+- Online at: mycom.marin.edu;

-\Note: Processing your Application for Admissions online will expedite your registration and greatly increase your chances of enrolling in the classes of your choice.
-Please allow two business days following submission for processing.
+Note: Processing your Application for Admissions online will expedite your registration and greatly increase your chances of enrolling in the classes of your choice.
+Please allow one business day following submission for processing.

-\\Note to Readmitted Students:

-Students who have been issued a MyCOM user name and password can use the same user name & password to log into the MyCOM portal.
-If you have forgotten your user name and password, please contact the Office of Admissions and Records at 415.457.8811 ext.
-8822

 - Or fax your application to 415.460.0773;

 - Or mail your application to:

-- Office of Admissions and Records College of Marin 835 College Avenue Kentfield, CA 94904
+Office of Admissions and Records

+College of Marin

+835 College Avenue

+Kentfield, CA 94904

-Or submit your application in person to the Office of Admissions and Records at either the Kentfield Campus or the Indian Valley Campus.
-You may download an Application for Admissions at http://www.marin.edu/PDFs/85\Cr\ Apln\05\08.pdf
+- Or submit your application in person to the Office of Admissions and Records at either the Kentfield Campus or the Indian Valley Campus.
+You may download an Application for Admissions at www.marin.edu.

-Important: If you choose to submit your Application for Admissions in person, by fax, or by mail; allow five business days following submission for processing.
+Important: If you submit your Application for Admissions in person, by fax, or by mail; allow five business days following submission for processing.